qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

       field_1 + field_2
       substr( field_1, -3 )

-   * be used to transform linear values in discrete classes, e.g.:
+   * be used to transform linear values to discrete classes, e.g.:

      ::

       CASE WHEN x > 1000 THEN 'Big' ELSE 'Small' END

-   * combine several discrete values in one single category, e.g.:
+   * combine several discrete values into a single category, e.g.:

      ::